tzrikka/revchat/docs/workflows/bitbucket.md

 - If the comment was posted by RevChat (i.e. mirrored from Slack) - abort (don't repost it)
 - Convert Bitbucket markdown to Slack markdown
 - Post as a Slack message/reply on behalf of the user
+- If the comment contains a code suggestion block
+  - Generate a diff between the latest version of the file and the suggestion
+  - Upload the diff as a text file to Slack
+  - Replace the code suggestion block with the Slack file's permalink
 - Update the Slack channel's bookmarks

 ### Comment Updated